visd0m/personal-website/blog/content/posts/how-to-blogpost-directly-from-emacs.md

 ### The last ingredient: the GitHub Action {#the-last-ingredient-the-github-action}

-If you plan to version you blog post code on GitHub and serve it through GitHub Pages this might be the last piece of the puzzle.
+If you plan to version your blog post code on GitHub serving it through GitHub Pages this might be the last piece of the puzzle.

 It's fairly easy to setup a dedicated GitHub action that generates and deploys the new version of your static blog post when new changes are pushed to the main branch.
 If you want to do it just follow the new workflow creation in GitHub.